elias-shalom/obsidian-agenda/README.md

 - Theme customization
 - Integration with other plugins

+## Scope this version 1.0.0

+Version 1.0.0 of Obsidian Agenda focuses on providing robust viewing and organization capabilities for your tasks while maintaining compatibility with existing Obsidian workflows:

+Included in Version 1.0.0:

+1. Multiple task visualization views (Overview, List, Table, Calendar)
+2. Full compatibility with standard Obsidian task format (- [ ])
+3. Integration with Obsidian Tasks plugin metadata (due dates, start dates, priorities, tags)
+4. Advanced filtering, sorting, and grouping capabilities
+5. Customizable display options and themes

+Current Limitations:

+1. Task creation and editing requires using Markdown files or the Obsidian Tasks plugin
+2. Calendar view does not support time-of-day scheduling (hours) as the Tasks plugin doesn't recognize this format
+3. View-only functionality for most task operations

+Planned for Future Versions:

+1. Native task creation and editing within Agenda views
+2. Support for time-of-day task scheduling
+3. Recursive/repeating tasks support (🔁)
+4. Custom status implementation
+5. Enhanced compatibility with Tasks plugin dataview format
+6. Advanced calendar features with time blocks

 ## Support and Feedback

-If you encounter any issues or have suggestions for improvements, please file an issue on the [GitHub repository](https://github.com/yourusername/obsidian-agenda/issues).
+If you encounter any issues or have suggestions for improvements, please file an issue on the [GitHub repository](https://github.com/elias-shalom/obsidian-agenda/issues).

-## Funding
+## Funding (comming soon)

 If you find this plugin useful, please consider supporting its development: